 Retaining reliable, rent-paying tenants is good for your rental business.
 By encouraging good tenants to renew their leases, you'll avoid the costs associated with vacancy and have the peace of mind that comes with keeping tenants who you already know will pay their rent on time and will respect your property.

-With SmartMove’s quick and reliable tenant screening service, you’ll be able to make faster and more informed decisions.
-A consistent process that involves pre-screening, online tenant screening, and reference checks will greatly increase your chances of finding excellent tenants and making your investment property profitable.
+With SmartMove’s quick and reliable tenant screening service, you'll be able to make faster and more informed decisions.
+A consistent process that involves an extensive landlord credit check and reference checks will greatly increase your chances of finding excellent tenants and making your investment property profitable.